jahepi-mx/html5-slope-platform-shooter-game/README.md

 ## Platform Shooter

-This is a short platform shooter developed from scratch in JavaScript and HTML5, showcasing several game techniques such as slopes, parallax scrolling, and basic physics.
+This is a short platform shooter developed from scratch in **JavaScript** and **HTML5**, showcasing several game techniques such as slopes, parallax scrolling, and basic physics.

 ## Maps